darshanshewale/faraway-list/README.md

 # URL: https://faraway-list.netlify.app/

-## Introduction
-Faraway simplifies the packing process by providing a checklist of essential items for your trip.
-You can customize the list based on your destination, trip duration, and personal preferences.
-Additionally, Faraway offers statistics to help you track your packing progress.

 ## Features 🚀🚀🚀
 - **Customizable Packing Lists**: Create packing lists for different types of trips (e.g., beach vacation, business trip, hiking adventure).
 - **Checklist Marking**: Mark items as packed or unpacked.